-RILEY COTE is a creative entrepreneur with a large focus on mindfulness and is also a family man with his wife Ashley and two daughters Kinsley & Kaia.
+RILEY COTE is a creative entrepreneur and a family man to his wife Ashley and two daughters Kinsley & Kaia.

-Riley dabbles in real estate, creative production, mindfulness coaching and is a co-founder of Bodychek Wellness that specializes in organically grown hemp-derived CBD extracts and functional mushroom blends amongst a few other projects.
+Riley is a certified Yoga teacher and life coach that dabbles in real estate and creative production.
+He is a co-founder of Bodychek Wellness, which specializes in organically grown hemp-derived cannabinoid extracts and functional mushroom blends and Advanced Alchemy Labs,

-Since retiring from professional hockey in 2010, Riley Cote has embarked on a quest of holism, healing and alternative/natural medicines.
-Riley decided to take a different approach with his own personal wellness and he became a student of life, committed to personal development and spiritual growth.
+Since retiring from professional hockey in 2010 with some concussion related collateral damage, Riley Cote has embarked on a quest of holism, healing and alternative/natural medicines.
+Riley decided to take a different approach with his own personal wellness and began using plant medicines like cannabis and psilocybin mushrooms with intention and then mindfully integrated them into his healing journey.
+Riley became a student of life, committed to personal development and spiritual growth.
 He began attending classes through the American Institute of Holistic Theology which opened his mind to massive change.
 Riley studied different philosophies and perspectives on nutrition, exercise, recovery, plant medicine and overall wellness - all of which he uses in his Cote Culture Mindfulness Practice that helps people become more aware and in tune with themselves and ultimately increasing quality of life.